duncsully/choretell/readme.md

 Requirements:

 - Node.js
-- Go (for PocketBase)
+- PocketBase executable for your OS and architecture if not windows/arm64 or linux/arm64

 On your host machine:

 1. Clone the repo
 2. `cd` into the repo and run `npm install`
 3. Set the environment variable `VITE_POCKETBASE_URL` (you can also do this in a .env file) to the host address you'll be accessing the app from (e.g. http://raspberrypi.local)
-4. Run `npm run build` to build both the frontend and backend
+4. Run `npm run build` to bundle the frontend with Vite
+5. If using your own PocketBase executable, place it in the `server` directory
-5. `cd server` and run `./choretell serve` to start the PocketBase server.
+6. `cd server` and run `./yourPocketBaseExecutable serve` e.g. `./pocketbase serve` to start the PocketBase server.
 Refer to the [PocketBase documentation](https://pocketbase.io/docs/) for more information.
 Note that you'll need to specify the host address if you want to access Choretell from other devices.